FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Meta-evaluate \

 \textbf{Step 1: Sub-sentence Identification.} Annotators first review the given question, the corresponding answer, and the associated image.
 Subsequently, they evaluate each sub-sentence extracted from the answer.
 If a sub-sentence is an objective description of visual information, they mark it as the ``descriptive'' category; otherwise, it's categorized as ``analytical''.
 For the ``analytical'' sub-sentence, annotators should skip the following steps.
 Otherwise, they should follow the next steps.

 \textbf{Step 2: Atomic Fact Generation and Revision.} In this step, human annotators are asked to decompose the descriptive sub-sentences into a sequence of atomic facts.
 To optimize the annotation process and reduce the time required, we pre-supply atomic facts derived from ChatGPT.
 Annotators then have the flexibility to use or modify these facts as needed.
 In particular, annotators examine each atomic fact to ensure its fidelity to the given sub-sentence.
 The facts that are either redundant or non-atomic are asked to be removed.
 Subsequently, the focus shifts to the linguistic aspect, ensuring that each atomic fact is articulated in a coherent manner and that it accurately represents the original entity or concept of the answer by revising facts manually.
 Additionally, any missing atomic facts from the descriptive sub-sentence are added.
 For the process of removing and revising atomic facts, please refer to the Interface functionalities in the Appendix.
+Errors introduced by the ChatGPT in this stage are shown in Appendix \ref{app:decompose}.

 \textbf{Step 3: Fact Verification.} In this step, for every individual atomic fact derived from the descriptive sub-sentence, annotators assess its consistency with the given image.
 If the content of atomic facts is not present or contradicts the image, it's identified as a hallucination, and accordingly marked as ``yes''.
 Conversely, if the element is in alignment with the image, it's validated and marked as ``no''.
 To quantify the human evaluation of faithfulness, we employ the Likert Scale~\cite{likert1932technique}.
 This approach transforms human evaluations into a tangible scale, ranging from 1 (being the poorest) to 5 (being the best).
-The details are given in Section~\ref{appenlikert} of the Appendix.
+The details about the annotation process are given in Section~\ref{appenlikert} of the Appendix.

-We employ 3 workers for annotation and each person annotated 180 testing samples, via Amazon Mechanical Turk\footnote{\url{https://requester.mturk.com/}.}.
-They are paid 15-20 USD per hour.
-Every worker went through a qualification test of 2 hours and was tested to be highly qualified.
-We designed one HIT to consist of one question-answer pair.
-The average time to complete one HIT (including all steps of the annotation process) is 212.8 seconds.
-After the annotation, we calculate the inter-annotator agreement rate by the Fleiss’ $\kappa$.
-Firstly, we computed the Fleiss’ $\kappa$ values across all annotators for the sub-sentence identification task, arriving at a value of 75.97\%.
-This signifies a robust consensus among the annotators.
-Additionally, for the definitive faithfulness score (1-5 Likert Scale), we computed the values involving all annotators and achieved a result of 60.0\%.
-This concordance among the evaluation participants suggests the human evaluation results are reliable.
-More details about the annotation process are provided in Section~\ref{sec:human_eval} of the Appendix.